Sikh music: Period of the Sikh gurus

+Regarding the Kartarpur chapter of Guru Nanak's life, Bhai Gurdas states:

-Musical expression has held a very important place within the Sikh tradition ever since its beginning, with Guru Nanak and his faithful companion, Bhai Mardana.
-Mardana was a player of the rabab, and would travel alongside Nanak and play the instrument when Nanak spoke his teachings.
+Mardana was a player of the rabab (plucked lute), and would travel alongside Nanak and play the instrument when Nanak spoke his teachings.
 As a result of this, Mardana is credited as establishing the rababi tradition in Sikhism.
+When Guru Nanak received a revelation, he would exclaim: "Mardaneya!
+Rabab chhed, bani aayee hai" ['Mardana, play the rabab, bani (sacred composition/verse) has occurred to me'].